Table of Contents

 Foundry Virtual Tabletop + Mythic GME Tools

 For Solo or LAN with your family, you just double-click on the launcher and play.
-Your content will be saved on your computer, and it is privately installed in your PC.
+Your content will be saved on your computer, and it is privately installed on your PC.
 Works offline too.

-You can install systems, like Dungeon and Dragons, Pathfinder or FATE.
+You can install systems, like Dungeon and Dragons, Pathfinder, or FATE.
 With modules (like plugins) you can have more features.
 One of them is my own: Mythic GME Tools comes with everything you need to automate your solo game with Mythic Game Master Emulator.

 Pros: Automate everything.
 Even character sheet mechanics.
 Play combat.
 Music.
 Journals.
 Yours.